Melbourne Stars

-Melbourne Stars are an Australian Twenty20 franchise cricket team, based in Melbourne, Victoria that competes in Australia's Twenty20 competition, the Big Bash League.
-The Stars wear a green uniform and play their home matches at the Melbourne Cricket Ground.
-They are the only team who have never won a BBL title.
+The Melbourne Stars are an Australian men's professional Twenty20 (T20) franchise cricket team that competed in Australia's domestic Twenty20 competition, the Big Bash League (BBL).
+Based in Melbourne, Victoria, the Stars wore a green uniform and played their home matches at the Melbourne Cricket Ground (MCG).
+They are the only team not to have won a Big Bash League title despite making three appearances in the finals.